Biorthogonal polynomials related to quantum transport theory of disordered wires

 By \eqref{eq:Euler-Lagrange}, for $x \in (0, b)$, we have

-Since $\psi(x) > 0$ for all $x \in (0, b)$, we have, by the Cauchy-Riemann condition, $\Re \phi(z) > 0$ on both the upper arc $\Sigma_1$ and lower arc $\Sigma_2$, if these arcs are sufficiently close to $(0, b)$.
-As a consequence, the jump matrix for $S$ on the lenses tend to the identity matrix as $n \to \infty$.
-Uniform convergence breaks down when $x$ approaches the end points $0$ and $b$, so we need to use special local parametrices near these points.
+Since $\psi(x) > 0$ for all $x \in (0, b)$, we have, by the Cauchy-Riemann condition, $\Re \phi(z) > 0$ on both the upper arc $\Sigma_1$ and lower arc $\Sigma_2$, provided these arcs are sufficiently close to $(0, b)$.
+As a consequence, the jump matrix for $S$ on the lenses tends to the identity matrix as $n \to \infty$.
+Uniform convergence breaks down when $x$ approaches the endpoints $0$ and $b$, so we need to use special local parametrices near these points.

 \begin{rmk} Here and in subsequent RH problems, we may deform the jump contour $(b, +\infty)$ locally, as long as $\Re \phi(z) < 0$ there, so that the entry $z^{\alpha} h(z) f'(z)^{-1} e^{n \phi(z)}$ remains exponentially small. \end{rmk}